-Early experimentation with torpedoes demonstrated the infeasibility of armor as a defense against torpedoes.
-It was infeasible because the required thickness of armor proved excessively heavy.
+Early experimentation with torpedoes demonstrated the infeasibility of armour as a defence against torpedoes.
+It was infeasible because the required thickness of armour proved excessively heavy.
 The alternative was to build longitudinal bulkheads several feet inboard of the hull to prevent unbounded flooding.
 Typically, the region between bulkhead and hull was divided into 18 foot sections by transverse bulkheads, thus restricting longitudinal as well as cross beam flooding.

 By 1900, French influence pre-dreadnought designs (e.g. Tsarevitch, Borodino et. al.) were equipped with such longitudinal bulkheads. it seems British use of such systems was introduced circa 1905 with HMS Dreadnought.

 The figure of merit for an anti-torpedo defence system is the pounds of TNT the system can withstand without breach of the inner bulkhead. we shall call this the "resistance" of the system.
 By definition, "success" of the bulkhead system occurs when flooding from a torpedo explosion is restricted to a small region between hull and the inner longitudinal bulkhead.
 When struck, even the "successful system" will allow flooding; but, it will be restricted to a region within a few feet of the hull.
 For example, a defence system 10 feet deep, extending down 25 feet from the waterline and divided every 18 feet along it length can be expected to flood that volume after one hit.
 Math indicates 10x20x18 cubic feet. dividing by 27 indicates 133 cubic yards of water which is also 133 tons of seawater.

 In general, as the distance from the hull to longitudinal bulkhead increases (depth in feet), the system could withstand greater explosive charge (i.e. greater resistance).
 While depth is the single most important determiner of system resistance, other techniques to improve system resistance were discovered: